costrojs/costro/docs/Store.md

 }
 ```

+## Store methods​

 ### setStore

-Add data to the store of the current component.
+Add data to the store of the component.

 **Signature:**